 Active listening combined with probing questions and a consultative approach will put your sales team ahead of the competition.
 But to really stand out from the crowd, teach your reps to identify and adapt to the customer’s preferred communication style.

 Adapting to the customer’s communication style will automatically make them feel more at ease and will improve their overall experience with your company.
 Read more about identifying and adapting to buyer behavior styles here.

 6. Invest in Customer Service Training

-True customer centricity doesn’t stop with the sales team.
+True customer centricity is a business strategy that doesn’t stop with the sales team.
 Your customer service team is an integral part of the customer experience.
 When the two teams are in alignment, the result is increased customer loyalty, retention, revenue, and referrals.

 IMPACT for Customer Service is a training program designed to give your customer service team the skills needed to delight customers, grow customer loyalty, and differentiate your company from the competition.
 Watch the video below to learn more.

 A customer-centric strategy should begin and end with the customer.
 This means that every client should have the opportunity to provide feedback, whether it’s through a post-sale survey, scorecard, or other format that makes sense for your business.

 Your organization should use that feedback to continuously improve how you serve the customer.

 Requesting this feedback from your customers (and even opportunities that you lost) can help you learn what you’re doing right, and where you can tweak your approach to be more successful in the future.

 According to Marketing Metrics, the probability of selling to an existing happy customer is up to 14 times higher than the probability of selling to a new customer.